Q: I’m thinking it’s time for new wheels. Should I spring for a new vehicle or buy a pre-owned one?

 - Risk.
 Even if you do your homework well, you run the risk of walking out with a lemon when you buy a pre-owned car.

-Whether you choose to go new or previously-owned, don’t forget to call, click, or stop by today to hear all about our auto loans.
+Whether you choose to go new or previously-owned, don’t forget to call, visit our loans page, or stop by today to hear all about our auto loans.